 Male: 2012 Craig Holgate - 15:11:15

 Many people successfully complete their own personal challenges either running or walking the Trail.

 The Thames Path is a gentle Trail, suitable for people with a wide range of abilities.

 It is mainly flat, with just a few natural slopes.
 Many places along it can be accessed by people with limited mobility such as users of wheelchairs or mobility scooters, parents with pushchairs or those using a walking stick.

 In recent years most of the stiles along the Trail have been replaced with gates.
 However there are still structures which may be barriers for many people with reduced mobility.

-The Thames Path is managed by a Management Group composed of representatives of the highway authorities through whose area the Trail passes (22 of them), Natural England, the Environment Agency and Tourism South East.
+The Thames Path is managed by a Management Group composed of representatives of the highway authorities through whose area the Trail passes (22 of them), Natural England, the Environment Agency, Tourism South East, North Wessex Downs AONB and The Chilterns AONB.
 The Management Group publishes a Thames Path Management Strategy to direct the management of the Trail for five years at a time.

 Most of the day to day work is undertaken by a small team of National Trails staff, helped by Volunteers managed by the team, based within Oxfordshire County Council's Countryside Access – doing much of the physical maintenance and improvements, and providing a range of information for users.

 Volunteers perform a vital role in helping maintain the Thames Path and The Ridgeway National Trails (the two Trails are managed by the same team).
 They carry out an ongoing programme of maintenance and improvements which includes tasks such as vegetation clearance, installing and repairing signs, gates and workshop tasks.